Church, Tower. Gift Shop and Brass Rubbing

 We can accommodate any size of group; however, we will almost certainly split groups of 24+ into two, since there is an ‘insurance policy’ limit to the amount of people allowed to be on the tower at any given time.
 A group visit usually takes around 20-30 minutes per party of up to 24.

 The Tower :

-Self-Guided Tower Tour prices for parties of less than eight or individuals are:
+Self-Guided Tower Tour prices for parties of less than ten or individuals from 1 July 2016 are: